Arizona Storytellers: Mario Avent

 Mario Avent is an Army veteran living in Phoenix.

-The next storytelling event is Tuesday, May 2 at AZ Heritage Center at Papago Park in Tempe.
+The next storytelling event is May 2, 2017, at Arizona Heritage Center at Papago Park in Tempe.